-Already we are seeing AI in hotels with self-check-in, mobile booking and live-chat.
+Already we are seeing that it's commonplace for hotels to adopt self-check-in, mobile booking and live-chat.

-We are at the beginning of seeing tech and artificial intelligence (AI) mature into something even more exciting for hotel guests.
+But are we at the beginning of seeing tech and artificial intelligence (AI) mature into something even more exciting for hotel guests?

-Hilton Hotels are the first large hotel chain to adopt a breakthrough hotel specific artificial intelligence.
+Hilton Hotels were the first large hotel chain to adopt a breakthrough hotel-specific artificial intelligence.

-Let’s introduce you to ‘Connie’, the first hotel customer service robot where you can get tourist information, travel information and even tell you the weather forecast.
+They introduced 'Connie' in 2016, the first hotel robot where you could get tourist information, travel information, and even the weather forecast.

-The robot is extra intelligent as it learns from human interaction and speech, improving its communication with experience.
+The robot learned from human interaction and speech, with the intention of improving its communication with experience.

 Machine Learning is used intelligently in hotels to deliver outstanding customer service.